rankutah/blog/sites/rank-utah/posts/utah-local-search-engine-optimization-local-seo-for-small-businesses.md

 ---
 date: 2025-07-28
 is_published: Published
-title: Get More Leads for Your Small Business in Utah with Local SEO
+title: Get More Leads for Your Small Business in Utah County with Local SEO
 tags:
   - local-seo
 ---
-Rank Utah helps service businesses in Orem attract a steady stream of customers by optimizing your website and Google Business Profile for local SEO.
+Rank Utah helps service businesses in Utah County attract a steady stream of customers by optimizing your website and Google Business Profile for local SEO.
 Reach out at my company website [RankUtah.com](https://rankutah.com/).

 ## Why Local SEO Works